4. apply for fellowships

 letters of recs

 People don’t write letters of rec in the real world.
 Especially three of them.
 Real reference checks are done via phone.
 Why do programs require them?
 Anyway, use something like this crisp email template 💁 to request letters from your references.
-Your job is to make your reccomender’s job as easy as possible.
+Your job is to make your recommender’s job as easy as possible.

 “All my life, been grindin' all my life.
 Sacrificed, hustled, paid the price” - Nipsey Hussle